kurtbruns/figma-tex-to-svg/assets/description.md

 Render math expressions in Figma using TeX syntax.
 Enter TeX, customize appearance (font size, colors, background), and optionally style specific sub-expressions with different colors.
 After embedding the rendered math in the design, you can update the math by selecting the node and changing the TeX input or render options.

-For example, to render the fundamental theorem of calculus, enter the following TeX into the text area and click the "embed" button.
-This will render the math as an SVG and insert it in the design.
+For example, enter a string like "2+3=5" into the text area to render the math as an SVG and insert it in the document.

 Source code: https://github.com/kurtbruns/figma-mathtex-editor
 Created by: Kurt Bruns